-You should read the following discussion of our financial condition and results of operations together with our limited reviewed unaudited consolidated financial results for the nine-month period ended December 31, 2023, and December 31, 2022 and our restated consolidated financial information for the Fiscal 2023, Fiscal 2022 and Fiscal 2021, included in this Draft Letter of Offer.
-Our limited review unaudited consolidated financial results for the nine-month period ended December 31, 2023, and December 31, 2022 and our restated consolidated financial statements for the Fiscal 2023, Fiscal 2022 and Fiscal 2021 are prepared in accordance with Ind AS.
-Unless otherwise stated, the financial information used in this chapter is derived from the Restated Consolidated Financial Statements and Limited Review Unaudited Consolidated Financial Results of our Company.
+You should read the following discussion of our financial condition and results of operations together with our restated consolidated financial information for the Fiscal 2024, Fiscal 2023 and Fiscal 2022, included in this Letter of Offer which are prepared in accordance with Ind AS.
+Unless otherwise stated, the financial information used in this chapter is derived from the Restated Consolidated Financial Statements of our Company.

 This discussion contains forward-looking statements and reflects our current views with respect to future events and financial performance.
-Actual results may differ materially from those anticipated in these forward-looking statements as a result of certain factors such as those set forth in the sections titled "Risk Factors" and "Forward-Looking Statements" on pages 27 and 19, respectively.
+Actual results may differ materially from those anticipated in these forward-looking statements as a result of certain factors such as those set forth in the sections titled "Risk Factors" and "Forward-Looking Statements" on pages 26 and 18, respectively.